 - Remove the sheets and bedding, and wash normally.
 If you notice a particularly strong urine scent after a single wash, add vinegar to the next one — this will help get rid of the smell.
 If staining is an issue, wash the spots under a hot tap with some laundry detergent before washing.

 - Gather up your cleaning supplies.
-You’ll want cold water, vinegar, baking soda, a little detergent, a cloth to dab with, and a vacuum with a hose attachment.
+You’ll want cold water, vinegar, baking soda, a little detergent, a cloth to dab with, a spray bottle, and a vacuum with a hose attachment.
 Keeping upholstery cleaner on hand can also be a good idea if it becomes a common occurrence, as this can be used in place of other supplies.
 You’ll also want to make sure you have a fan or blow dryer on hand to dry the mattress afterwards.

 - Dab away the baking soda with a cold wet cloth, then use the vacuum cleaner hose attachment to remove any residue left over.